 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Haiti?
+What Is the Climate Like in Haiti?

-How Safe is Haiti?
+How Safe Is Haiti?

-The Canadian Government has issued a travel warning for Haiti.
-Travellers are cautioned from travelling to Haiti due to health concerns of Zika and cholera.
+The Canadian government has issued a travel warning for Haiti.
+Travellers are cautioned from travelling to Haiti due to health concerns of zika and cholera.
 There are limited medical facilities in the country, making travel here dangerous.

 Although the potential for terrorist activity is low, the potential for political crime is high.